-Through the AO Entrance Exam, we seek students who are able to think for themselves to identify and solve problems.
-Accordingly, we prioritize individuals who have deep interest in physics and who have a history of participating actively in physics contests, etc. Because the study of physics at the University requires thorough learning of physics and mathematics in high school, these subjects are assigned subjects.
+Through the AO Entrance Exam, we prioritize individuals who have deep interest in physics and who have a history of participating actively in physics contests, etc. Because the study of physics at the University requires thorough learning of physics and mathematics in high school, these subjects are assigned subjects.